 Adding a new specialized docket might require reassigning judges, and probably training judges and other court personnel on new technology.
 Any legislation should ensure necessary funding is provided for technological upgrades and capacity.
-Judges are assigned to the business court dockets from circuit See MCL 600.8037: Michigan Judiciary, courts.
-Business Courts <http://courts.mi.gov/administration/admin/op/business-courts/pages/business-courts.aspx> (accessed March 8, 2015).
+Judges are assigned to the business court dockets from 600.8037; Michigan circuit courts.
+See MCL Judiciary, Business Courts http://courts.mi.gov/administration/admin/op/business-courts/pages/business-courts.aspx (accessed March 8, 2015).
 If cyber cases are assigned from the existing jurisdiction of the business court, the judges assigned to the business court docket are more likely to have the capacity to preside over the online disputes.
-This would take advantage of the expertise those judges have developed in handling complex commercial cases; but, because the business court judges sit within the circuit courts, it might also guard against the concerns of overspecialization, or insulation from general legal scholarship.
+This would take advantage of the expertise those judges have developed in handling complex commercial cases; but, because the business court judges sit within the circuit courts, might also guard against the concerns of overspecialization, or insulation from general legal scholarship.
 See Sommer, 56 Vand.
 L. Rev. at 588 (comparing Michigan's cyber courts to Delaware business courts).